jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-43.md

-+++
+---
-title= "A person whose first language was not Arabic has a harder time acquiring the sciences" description= "A person whose first language was not Arabic has a harder time to acquire the sciences than a native Arabic speaker" image= "/covers/muq.jpg" date= 2022-01-31 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-42" linkbtext= "Part 42" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-44" linkftext= "Part 44" heading= "Part 43"
+title: "A person whose first language was not Arabic has a harder time acquiring the sciences"
+description: "A person whose first language was not Arabic has a harder time to acquire the sciences than a native Arabic speaker"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 43"
+date: 2021-11-04
+---

 <!--  than the (native) speaker of Arabic to .
 1225 -->